Proving identity and protecting credentials in a work-from-anywhere world

 Improved password hygiene

-In 2020, a whopping 82% of people admitted to reusing their passwords across multiple accounts2 — and often across work and personal accounts.3 That same year, about 20% of breaches were caused by compromised credentials.4 So it’s no surprise that login credentials alone provide only a façade of security.
+In 2023, about 16% of reported breaches were caused by compromised credentials.2 So it's no surprise that login credentials alone provide only a façade of security.

 With criminals increasingly targeting stolen account credentials and using them to gain access to other accounts and services — also known as “credential stuffing” — preventing password reuse and requiring stronger, more frequently updated passwords is a first step to improving credential security.